Caitlin Bassett (actress): Military service

 In 2008, a week after her 18th birthday, Bassett enlisted in the US Army as Signals Intelligence Analyst.
 She completed Basic Combat Training (BCT) at Fort Leonard Wood, Missouri, and her AIT Advanced Individual Training at Goodfellow Air Force Base in San Angelo, Texas.
 She was then stationed at NSA Hawaii where she volunteered for her first deployment to FOB Shank, Afghanistan, in support of 10th Mountain Division.
 At 21 years old she was promoted to Sergeant.

 She was then transferred to Fort Meade, Maryland and completed two more deployments - one to Afghanistan and one to Qatar supporting Special Forces.
 She ultimately attained the rank of Staff Sergeant and was honorably discharged in 2015.

 Acting career

 After graduating from Stella Adler Studio of Acting, Bassett was selected out of over 40,000 applicants to be a part of the Disney/ABC Discovers Showcase in 2020.

 In 2022 TV producer Martin Gero, calling her a "once-in-a-lifetime discovery," selected Bassett for her first major role as Addison Augustine on NBC's continuation of the Quantum Leap series.

+In 2025, it was announced Bassett would star in Season 2 of The Terminal List.